-Revisiting the classical typologies
+Revisiting the Classical Typologies

-Beyond the specific configuration of each group, the reality of the labour market in Bogota demonstrates the weaknesses of the classical typologies used to describe the forms of employment in developing countries.
+Beyond the specific configuration of each group, the reality of the labour market in Bogota demonstrates the weaknesses of the classical typologies used to describe the forms of employment in urban areas of primarized and open economies of Latin America.
 In this sense, an analysis of this quality of employment index highlights the futility of formality/informality and employment/self-employment dichotomies.

 In visualizing the QoE index for the formal and informal economy, it emerges that 90% of informal workers in Bogota have a low-quality of employment (Figure 2) which also means that being informal implicates protection and security for one out of ten workers.
 As for formal workers, 25% have low-quality of employment demonstrating that this form of employment is not necessarily synonymous with safety and protection (Figure 2).
-In other words, 34% of lowquality job workers are formal but only 5% of high-quality workers are informal (Table 4).
+In other words, 34% of low-quality job workers are formal but only 5% of high-quality workers are informal (Table 5).
 Thus, this new representation of the labour market in Bogota illustrates the strength of the informalisation process striking one out of four workers.
-The insecurity present in employment that once enjoyed protections confirms that the informal economy is a default choice since no better opportunities exist in the formal economy (Kucera and Ronkolato, 2008).
+The insecurity present in employment that once enjoyed protections confirms that the informal economy is a default choice since no better opportunities exist in the formal economy (Kucera & Roncolato, 2008).